EpicEric/sandhole/book/src/configuration.md

 ## Restricting resources for users

+### Service quotas

 By default, users are able to bind as many services as they want.
 In order to limit this amount, Sandhole provides the `--quota-per-user` option, which must be a number greater than 0.
 The user's quota includes all services across HTTP, SSH, and TCP.

 To enforce this quota across multiple connections, Sandhole considers a unique user to be any number of forwardings sharing _the same public key_.
 In the case of [password-authenticated users](#alternative-authentication-with-password), _their username_ will be considered instead.

 The quota is not enforced for admin users.

+### Rate limiting

+You may also specify a rate limit on a user's combined services with the `--rate-limit-per-user` option, by passing the maximum amount of bytes per second such as `1MB`.

+Read the section above on how Sandhole determines what is a unique user across multiple connections.

+Rate limiting is not enforced for admin users.